 Changes the current directory in the ProfBook,

-Prerequisites: There exist a group with GroupId grp-001
+Prerequisites: There exist a group with GroupId grp-001.

-Test case: cd grp-001
+Test case: cd grp-001, cd ~/grp-001

-and the interface will change from displaying all the group to displaying all the student in grp-001
+Expected: The current directory will be changed to grp-001 and the interface will change from displaying all the group to displaying all the student in grp-001.

-Prerequisites: There does not exist a group with GroupId grp-002
+Prerequisites: There does not exist a group with GroupId grp-002.

 Test case: cd grp-002